Creating Access Tokens Using a Custom Integration

 Getting a Token With the Custom Integration

-Having completed the steps at Creating a Custom Integration, and having taken note of the CLIENT_ID and the SECRET, a token can be obtained with the following command.
+Having completed the steps to create a custom integration and grant access permissions, and having taken note of the CLIENT_ID and the SECRET, a token can be obtained with the following command.

 1. Save the CLIENT_ID and SECRET saved from above, to local variables